 Portable baby monitor.
 Whilst you enjoy an evening on the balcony, you can still keep tabs on your little sleeper.

-Check back tomorrow for our next holiday checklist on clearing your workload before you leave on holiday!
+Check out our next holiday checklist on clearing your workload before you leave on holiday!